dornnsergey/Laravel-Simple-Blog/README.md

 # Laravel Beginner Blog

-This is demo project that implements following features:
+The aim of this project to implement following features:

 **Routing and Controllers: Basics**